dk14/wolfram-mega/docs/dsl.md

 > Matching has `evaluatePartyCollateral`, `evaluateCounterPartyCollateral` functions for introspection.
 Broadcasting `OfferModel` would automatically evaluate those.

 > Evaluations, not estimations.
-Discreet relies on nondeterministic tautology - everything is known, nothing left to meaningless statistical speculation (confidence intervals).
-You don't know the outcome - that's where the risk comes, not in DSL.
-You suppose to predict outcome yourself, not hope for it based on "statistical" positive re-inforcement.
-Otherwise it's gambling.
+Discreet relies on nondeterministic praxeological tautology - everything is known, nothing left to meaningless statistical speculation.
+You don't know the outcome - that's where the risk comes from, NOT from DSL.
+You suppose to predict outcome yourself, not hope for it based on "statistical" positive re-inforcement (e.g. confidence intervals).
+Otherwise it's gambling with statistical buzzwords.

 ## Language